-Welcome to the Wyoming Diabetes, Heart Disease & Stroke Prevention and Control Program web page.
+Welcome to the Wyoming Chronic Disease Prevention Program web page.
 This page is meant to provide our stakeholders with relevant, up-to-date information about our program and issues that impact it.

-The Diabetes, Heart Disease & Stroke Prevention and Control Program* is focused on using research-based policies, practices, and programs at the state and community levels that address the growing burden of diabetes, heart disease and stroke, and associated risk factors such as poor nutrition and lack of physical activity.
+The Chronic Disease Prevention Program (formerly the Diabetes, Heart Disease & Stroke Prevention and Control Program) is focused on using research-based policies, practices, and programs at the state and community levels that address the growing burden of diabetes, heart disease and stroke, and associated risk factors such as poor nutrition and lack of physical activity.
 The Program promotes and supports health and well-being for Wyoming's residents through partnerships, workforce development efforts, communication, and quality improvement.

 To learn more about the strategic direction of the program, view our strategic map.

-*The Diabetes, Heart Disease & Stroke Prevention and Control Program does not provide direct client services to patients with diabetes or heart disease.
+*The Program does not provide direct client services to patients with diabetes or heart disease.
 Additionally, the program does not reimburse such services.
 For information related to direct client services and/or covered services through the Department of Health's Medicaid Office, click here.

 Chronic disease is a growing problem, both in Wyoming, and across the nation.
 Below are some brief facts related to chronic disease in Wyoming.

 - Chronic disease accounts for 65% of all deaths each year.